fmtlib/fmt/doc/index.rst

 "Format specifications" are used within replacement fields contained within a format string to define how individual values are presented (see :ref:`formatstrings`).
-They can also be passed directly to the :func:`Format` function.
 Each formattable type may define how the format specification is to be interpreted.

+..
+  They can also be passed directly to the :func:`format` function.

 Most built-in types implement the following options for format specifications, although some of the formatting options are only supported by the numeric types.